rishim93/Proud-Code/README.md

 # Proud-Code
-These are some of the problems I worked on, with some over the head unique solutions.
+These are some of the problems I worked on, with some over the head unique solutions, I have brief description of each of these code samples below.
-These are some of the ones that I can share.

 ## sql